Can a Mistake on a Gun Application Lead to Criminal Charges?

 All too often, gun owners have forgotten a weapon in a briefcase or bag, and it is discovered at an airport security checkpoint.
 Possession of a weapon at the airport violates a Charlotte city ordinance and can result in thousands of dollars in civil fines levied by the Transportation Security Administration (TSA).

 Keep in mind as well, that if you are convicted of a crime after you lawfully bought a firearm, the later conviction may negate your ability to legally possess a gun.
 For example, convictions related to domestic violence or protective order, or a felony conviction, will result in your inability to lawfully own or possess a gun.
 Should you be caught with one, you will need our criminal defense attorneys.

 Serious Consequences of Gun-related Convictions

 In addition to possible incarceration and fines, a gun-related conviction can touch every part of your life.
 You could lose your job or have trouble finding one because of your record.
 In addition, it could impact any professional licensing, an application for higher education, or your custody arrangements.
 This is true even if the charge flowed from an innocent mistake on your part.
-If you find yourself facing a weapons charge, contact Randall & Stump, PLLC to discuss your case.
+If you find yourself facing a weapons charge, contact Randall & Stump, Criminal Defense Attorneys to discuss your case.
 Call (980) 237-4579 today for a free, confidential consultation.